 - Cost of replicating the intangible benefits from a two-parent household.
-This includes the cost of child care & maintaining a household.
+This includes the cost of child care and maintaining a household.
 It also acknowledges all the intangibles that you can’t put a price on.
-If you don’t at least try, then the surviving servicemember could experience a shock when they realize the total value their spouse brought to the household.
+If you don’t at least try, then the surviving service member could experience a shock when they realize the total value their spouse brought to the household.

 Family Servicemembers’ Group Life Insurance (FSGLI) – Life Insurance Benefits

-Overall, FSGLI is often an affordable option for many military families.
-But as we’ll show you, the $100,000 maximum coverage is probably not enough life insurance, even if you are insuring a stay-at-home spouse who doesn’t earn a regular salary.
+FSGLI is often an affordable option for many military families.
+However, the $100,000 maximum coverage is probably not enough life insurance, even if you are insuring a stay-at-home spouse who doesn’t earn a regular salary.

-- Active duty Servicemembers covered by full-time SGLI and
+- Active-duty service members covered by full-time SGLI

 Maximum FSGLI Coverage